I'm a big fan of MMOs and MMORPGs, and I enjoy sharing what I've learned along the way.

-Dealing with "drama" as we call it in an MMO is dealing with problems and if not dealt with correctly, trouble - not only for you but your guild - will arise.
+Dealing with "drama" as we call it in an MMO is dealing with problems.
+If it's not dealt with correctly, trouble—not only for you but your guild—will arise.
 I have seen numerous legions fall apart and vanish due to the improper handling of dramatic events taking place at the social level.

 Do not treat issues with players lightly.
 People can be vengeful, hateful, cruel and downright mean.
 Being online does not mean you get to hide away from the unfortunate existence of some human beings who can be downright childish, dishonest and a royal pain in all the wrong places.

 The following advice is taken from my 20 years as a teacher, dealing with student issues and over 10 years of playing online.
 I hope they will help to run a smooth guild and take the pressure off you while leading.
 It is a difficult job that most refuse to do.